-1.1 To consider an overview of the Council's work on tacking Child Sexual Exploitation (CSE) in Nottingham.
+1.1 To consider an update on the Council's work in tacking Child Sexual Exploitation (CSE) in Nottingham.

 2 Action required

 2.1 The Committee is asked to consider what action Nottingham City Council is taking to protect children in Nottingham from sexual exploitation.